Table of contents

 1. Your iPhone is jailbroken

-If you’ve jailbroken your device, it’s probably because you wanted to install an app from outside the confines of the official App Store, right?
+If you’ve jailbroken your device, it’s probably because you wanted to install an app from elsewhere other than the official App Store, right?

-While we get the rationale, just know that if you have a jailbroken iPhone, chances are higher that you might have unwittingly invited a piece of malicious software, called a worm, into your device at one time or another.
+While we get why, just know that if you have a jailbroken iPhone, the chances are higher that you might have unwittingly invited a piece of malicious software, called a worm, into your device at one time or another.

 The presence of a worm is significantly more likely if you’re witnessing odd behavior on your iPhone, such as apps redirecting you to dodgy-looking web pages.
-If this happens and you suspect a virus, then you need to follow these steps:
+If this happens and you suspect a virus is present, then you need to follow these steps:

-- Delete any apps you suspect are potential virus conduits.
-If you think a recently-downloaded app is causing the issue, you can try uninstalling it to see if this clears up any issues you’re experiencing.
+- Delete all suspicious apps.
+If you think a recently downloaded app is causing the issue, try uninstalling it to see if this helps.